September 7, 2022

-A blue Pomeranian is a less commonly see.
+A blue-colored pomeranian is less commonly seen.
 This is a beautiful color almost a silver color.
-All true blue Poms will have blue skin; this is what sets them apart from black coats; with blue, the coat may appear black but if the skin pigmentation is blue, the Pom will genetically be a blue.
+All true blue Poms will have blue skin; this is what sets them apart from black coats; with blue, the coat may appear black but if the skin pigmentation is blue, the Pom will genetically be blue.

 Chocolate coat or dark deep brunette